 - Print guest names on the wedding invites – and do not mention kids’ names.

-- spread the word that children are not wanted in the wedding, either by explaining to each individual family or with a polite note on the wedding invite.
+- Spread by word of mouth that children are not wanted in the wedding, either by explaining to each individual family or with a polite handwritten note accompanying the wedding invite

-- mention the number of seats reserved for a particular guest.
-For example, Mr and Mrs Bennington are reserved only two seats at the reception.
+- mention the number of seats reserved for a particular set of guests.
+For example, on their RSVP card, Mr and Mrs Bennington are reserved only two seats at the reception.
 That means that Mr and Mrs Bennington’s five kids do not have places in the wedding.

 - If you’re comfortable with being a bit more explicit than just omitting names and relying on Chinese whispers, then a straight forward ‘adults only’ line printed on your invitations should do the trick.